jimmybish/qnap-docker-compose/README.md

 * https://hub.docker.com/r/linuxserver/nzbget
 * https://hub.docker.com/r/linuxserver/plex

+## Required Apps
+If creating these containers on a QNAP, add the [QNAPClub repo](https://www.qnapclub.eu/en) and ensure you can view the contents in App Center.
+Then install the following:
+* **Qgit** - Git client to clone this repo.
+* **RunLast** - Runs scripts on boot, after all QPKG software is loaded. https://github.com/OneCDOnly/RunLast

 ## Steps and Container Doco
-### Required Apps
-First, add the [QNAPClub repo](https://www.qnapclub.eu/en) and ensure you can view the contents in App Center.
-Then install the following:
-* Qgit - Git client to clone this repo.
-* RunLast - Runs scripts on boot, after all QPKG software is loaded. https://github.com/OneCDOnly/RunLast

 ### Clone this Repository and Configure the Startup Script
 You'll need to find a folder to store config in, as data stored in `~` won't survive a reboot (I learned that the hard way!).
 I chose the `/share/Container` fileshare created by Container Station to store both the `docker-compose.yml` config as well as each container's config folder.
 ```
 cd /share/Container
 git clone https://github.com/jimmybish/qnap-docker-compose.git
 cd qnap-docker-compose

-# Edit the start-docker-compose.sh script to point to the full path containing docker-compose.yml

-# Make start-docker-compose.sh executable
-chmod +x start-docker-compose.sh

-# Create a hardlink so RunLast launches the script from its startup folder
-ln start-docker-compose.sh $(getcfg RunLast Install_path -f /etc/config/qpkg.conf)/scripts/start-docker-compose.sh
 ```
-With the `start-docker-compose.sh` script linked in RunLast's `/scripts` folder, RunLast will launch the Docker containers each time the QNAP has finished booting and loading up all QPKG software.
-Having it as a link instead of copying means the script can be updated in `/share/Container/qnap-docker-compose` and the changes will be reflected in both locations.

 ### Map the appropriate folders with those on the host:
 Edit the config to suit your folder locations or create shared folders where defined in the config.
 The folder before `:` is the folder path on the NAS, after `:` is the folder inside the container.